BPplays/localize.nvim/README.md

 ### getting localized strings
-you can use
+you can use this to get a string or nil if it can't find anything  <br>
 ```lua
 localize.get_string(string, bank_or_banks, lang, search_lower)
 ```
-to get a string or nil if it can't find anything  <br>

 this will return the original string without the helper if it doesn't find anything  <br>
 ```lua